timescale/promscale/docs/downsampling.md

 ### Deleting a Continuous Aggregate

-To delete a Promscale continuous aggregate, you have to delete the PromQL metric view (if you created it) and then remove the continuous aggregate.
+To delete a Promscale continuous aggregate, you have to delete the metric view and then remove the continuous aggregate.

-So continuing with our example, we would first remove the PromQL metric view:
+So continuing with our example, we would first remove the metric view:

 ```
 unregister_metric_view('public', 'node_memfree_1hour');